 Student Health Services

 The Florida Polytechnic University Health Clinic, located in the Wellness Center, provides initial diagnosis and treatment of simple injuries and/or illnesses, and appropriate follow-up for many short-term illnesses.
 Our providers are experienced in treating common medical problems seen on college campuses and are advocates of a wellness approach to health care.
-The physical examination form and an immunization record must be completed by a physician prior to registration for all full-time students.
+An immunization record must be completed by a physician prior to registration for all full-time students.
+All students are asked to have access to their medical insurance information, if any, when they visit the Campus Health Clinic.

 Academic Success Center (ASC)

-In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, Florida Polytechnic University seeks to provide accommodations for students with disabilities, which enable the student on a basis equal to those without disabilities.
+In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, Florida Polytechnic University seeks to provide reasonable accommodations to students with disabilities.

 The Office of the Ombuds at Florida Polytechnic University is a confidential, impartial, independent and informal resource for students who have encountered university-related issues and concerns.
 The Ombuds Office’s mission is to facilitate fair and equitable resolution processes that promote student success.

-The university ombudsman can be the first resource when a student does not know where to get information for a particular situation; or as a last resort, when normal channels of communication have failed to bring resolution to a difficulty.
+The university ombuds person can be the first resource when a student does not know where to get information for a particular situation; or as a last resort, when normal channels of communication have failed to bring resolution to a difficulty.